ethyca/fides/docs/fidesops/docs/guides/saas_config.md

     - `headers` and `query_params` The HTTP headers and query parameters to include in the request.
         - `name` the value to use for the header or query param name.
         - `value` can be a static value, one or more of `<dynamic_value>`, or a mix of static and dynamic values (prefix `<value>`) which will be replaced with the value sourced from the `request_param` with a matching name.
     - `body` (optional) static or dynamic request body, with dynamic portions enclosed in brackets, just like `path`.
 These dynamic values will be replaced with values from `param_values`.
-For update requests, you'll need to additionally annotate `<masked_object_fields>` as a placeholder for the Fidesops generated update values.
     - `param_values`
         - `name` Used as the key to reference this value from dynamic values in the path, headers, query, or body params.
         - `references` These are the same as `references` in the Dataset schema.
 It is used to define the source of the value for the given request_param.